nicklog/devliver/docs/README.md

 Follow the instructions and your user will be created.

 ### 6. Other users

 The packages.json is secured by basic http authentication.
 Add users in the Admin Panel with the role `ROLE_REPO`.
 These users have access to the packages.json and can download archives.

-### 7. Cronjob

-You have to run a background update task as a cronjob.
-The background task is executed with the `bin/console shapecode:cron:run` shell command.

-Just add a cronjob to your cron table that runs the command every 2 minutes like this to your cron table.
-`*/2 * * * * /path/to/your/project/bin/console shapecode:cron:run -q`

 ## Authentication